-The first roll I tried was the 50D, D standing for Daylight white balance. since I was going to Phu Quoc and knew the sun was going to be very bright, I wanted to keep my aperture wide open for some portrait during the day.
+The first roll I tried was the 50D, with D standing for daylight white balance.
+Since I was going to Phu Quoc and knew the sun was going to be very bright, I wanted to keep my aperture wide open for some portraits during the day.

-For my birthday, we went to one of my favorite resort : La Veranda Phu Quoc – MGallery which was a perfect spot for taking picture with these timeless films.
+For my birthday, we went to one of my favorite resorts, La Veranda Phu Quoc—MGallery, which was the perfect spot for taking pictures with these timeless films.

-The first thing I noticed was, for the metering on my Leica, the ASA dial have 50, but not 250 or 500.
-It means, I had to chose between slightly over or under exposing the film.
-Since I knew negatives are way more forgiving in the highlights, I went for overexposure to have the cleanest possible image.
+The first thing I noticed was that for the metering on my Leica, the ASA dial had 50 but not 250 or 500.
+It means I had to choose between slightly overexposing or underexposing the film.
+Since I knew negatives are way more forgiving than highlights, I went for overexposure to have the cleanest possible image.

-My first impression after correction is that the colors are very pleasing and neutral, with a touch of this old school warmth.
-They are neither over saturated nor muted and they do have this impression of richness I was hoping for.
+My first impression after the correction is that the colors are very pleasing and neutral, with a touch of old-school warmth.
+They are neither oversaturated nor muted, and they do have this impression of richness I was hoping for.

 Out of the box, the film scans were wildly off in white balance.
-It took me at least couple of minutes to rebalance them properly which was something I’ve never done outside of digital RAW files.
-The process was a bit tricky but having played a lot with curves, I’ve manage to understand it pretty quickly.
+It took me at least a couple of minutes to rebalance them properly, which was something I’ve never done outside of digital RAW files.
+The process was a bit tricky, but having played a lot with curves, I’ve managed to understand it pretty quickly.

-Overall and when properly exposed, the colors were very flexible and easy to work out in post.
+Overall, when properly exposed, the colors were very flexible and easy to work out in post.
 They responded well to the color balancing tool in Photoshop, where I could make it look modern or more retro in a very few steps.
-Very surprising for a JPG I have to say, since even with digital when you are playing with the white balance it quickly starts to look fake.
+It is very surprising for a JPG, I have to say, since even with digital, when you are playing with the white balance, it quickly starts to look fake.

-For me the strengths of this film compared to other films is its neutrality and its ability to grade very well while maintaining the qualities of film and keeping a naturalistic look.
+For me, the strengths of this film compared to other films are its neutrality and its ability to grade very well while maintaining the qualities of the film and keeping a naturalistic look.

-For the Tungsten version of Kodak Vision 3, we decided to give it a try in the new Hanoi’s metro stations to get this cold white balance and blue tints.
+For the Tungsten version of Kodak Vision 3, we decided to give it a try in the new Hanoi metro stations to get this cold white balance and blue tints.

-Unfortunately, we didn’t have the opportunity to shoot at night because our son is already asleep by 9 pm.
-After my bad experience with the 250D version of this film, I was apprehending the results from the lab.
+Unfortunately, we didn’t have the opportunity to shoot at night because our son was already asleep by 9 p.m.
+After my bad experience with the 250D version of this film, I was eagerly awaiting the results from the lab.

-The scans came out as close as perfectly white balanced as I’ve experience from Lab36.
-Maybe it’s because the scenes always had some shades of white but the files were almost ready to be shared as it is.
+The scans came out as close as perfectly white balanced as I’ve experience from Lab 36.
+Maybe it’s because the scenes always had some shades of white, but the files were almost ready to be shared as they are.

-When the files comes out so close to perfect white balance, it made the grading experience so much more convenient.
-No matter where you go with the colors, it always have a sense of reality, especially in skin tones.
+When the files came out so close to perfect white balance, it made the grading experience so much more convenient.
+No matter where you go with the colors, they always have a sense of reality, especially in skin tones.

-I am honestly more and more surprised whenever I edit these Jpgs.
+I am honestly more and more surprised whenever I edit these JPGs.
 They are a treat to work with.
-I was able to retrieve shadows and highlights and grade better than some raw digital format.
+I was able to retrieve shadows and highlights and grade better than some raw digital formats.

-I’ve recently bought myself a Sony A7S III for video and the RAW files are much more boring to work with in comparison.
-Almost flat and without much colors or character.
+I’ve recently bought myself a Sony A7S III for video, and the RAW files are much more boring to work with in comparison.
+Almost flat and without much color or character.

-Kodak Vision 3 has become my new go to film.
-It is cheap to buy, because bought in large quantities and sold back in batches of 36 exposures.
-It looks great and neutral enough to give it the look that you want while retaining the film qualities.
+Kodak Vision 3 has become my new go-to film.
+It is cheap to buy because it is bought in large quantities and sold back in batches of 36 exposures.
+It looks great and is neutral enough to give it the look that you want while retaining the film qualities.

-Bonus it even have some Daylight and Tungsten versions for perfectly white balanced pictures in most situations.
+Bonus: It even has some daylight and tungsten versions for perfectly white-balanced pictures in most situations.

-Perhaps its only downside is the cost and delay for development, as it have to be developed in batches to save as much chemicals as possible for the lab.
+Perhaps its only downside is the cost and delay of its development, as it has to be done in batches to save as much chemistry as possible in the lab.

-I still need to figure out a way to properly expose the 250D and 500T since they are not selectable ASA on Leica M Bodies.
-Also, I will have to give a try to the Fujifilm competition Fuji Eterna and Reala even though they are discontinued.
+I still need to figure out a way to properly expose the 250D and 500T since they are not selectable ASA on Leica M bodies.
+Also, I will have to give a try to the Fujifilm competition, the Fuji Eterna and Reala, even though they are discontinued.